cherrera1208/reading-notes/code-301/class-02.md

 ## Things I Want to Know More About

 This was a brief overview of the topics, so it didn't get too in depth.
-I would like to read over the specifics of these topics to be more knowlegable on the subjects.
+I would like to read over the specifics of these topics to be more knowledgeable on the subjects.